Gowthamkjaya/Customer-Churn-Prediction---Propensity-Modelling/README.md

 # Problem Statement:

 Customer churn is an imperative issue that is frequently connected with the existing cycle of the business.
 At the point when the business is in a development period of its life cycle, deals are expanding exponentially and the number of new clients to a great extent dwarfs the number of churners.
 On the opposite side, organizations in a developed period of in their life cycle set their emphasis on decreasing the rate of customer churn.
-StateStreet as a developed bank primarily concentrates on decreasing the rate of customer churn where the high impact Asset Management and Asset Owner KPI clients are targeted.
+A developed bank primarily concentrates on decreasing the rate of customer churn where the high impact Asset Management and Asset Owner KPI clients are targeted.

 # Objective of the project: